ThBreuer/ORB-Application/README.md

 Once the code has been generated, it can be downloaded to the ORB using the **ORB-Monitor**.
 The **ORB-Monitor** can also be used to:

 - Start and stop the local application
-- Send button events to the local application
+- Send key events to the local application
 - Display text messages from the local application

 ## Preparation